Donna Andert's Chocolate Chip Mint Cookies

 Mix dry ingredients together.
 Set aside.

-Into that, mix the eggs, vanilla, and peppermint.
+Into that, mix the eggs, and then the peppermint.
 Then mix in the dry ingredients.

 Add the chips, preferably by abandoning the mixer and using your fingers.